No Fees Unless We Win (206) 919-3215

 Do You Need a Birth Injury Lawyer?

 You might think you will save time or money by not hiring a lawyer, but neither is true.
 A lawyer can take care of the complex claims process, including confusing legal paperwork, on your behalf while you focus on your child’s health and recovery.
 A birth injury lawyer will know how to expedite your claim, follow the filing rules, and argue for maximum compensation from insurance companies.
-Hiring an attorney ensures no one takes advantage of your family during your claim.
+Hiring an attorney in Washington State ensures no one takes advantage of your family during your claim.
 Your lawyer will fight for the full compensation your child’s injuries demand.

 Types of Birth Injuries

 A birth injury can describe any type of injury an infant sustains before, during, or after delivery.
 In a legal context, birth injuries are a type of medical malpractice.
 If you notice any signs of symptoms of an injury shortly after birth, seek medical advice.
 Then, call an attorney at Colburn Law.

 - Asphyxia (oxygen deprivation)